itsMustafamr/itsmustafamr.github.io/_teaching/2023-Fall-teaching-1.md

 share: false
 ---

-Taught COM S 336, an introduction to computer graphics.
+TA for COM S 336, an introduction to computer graphics.
 Students learned the graphics pipeline, coordinate systems, transformation matrices, and how to create interactive 3D applications.
 The course emphasized practical skills in OpenGL/WebGL, shader programming, and modern rendering techniques.

 Prepared quizzes on TopHat, conducted office hours, and provided student support via Piazza discussions.
 Conducted labs focused on teaching 3-D rendering, visualization techniques, and basic graphics programming.